kevinjones557/Project-4-Repository/README.md

 ## 2. Submission
 - Kevin Jones submitted the Vocareum workplace
-- Vinh Pham Ngoc Thanh submitted Report on Brightspace
+- Kevin Jones submitted Report on Brightspace

 ## 3. Classes, their functionalities and testing